Duality between Lagrangian and Legendrian invariants: Maps relating Legendrian and Lagrangian (co)algebras

 of Conjecture \ref{appconj}.
 Let $\widetilde{\Theta}=\phi\circ\Theta$, where $\phi$ is the identity map on components in $\Lambda_{-}$ and the map $\phi$ of Theorem \ref{t:parallel=loops}.
 We next note that there is a natural $A_{\infty}$-algebra map

 where we identify $\k_{-}\oplus CF^{\ast}(L)$ with the Floer cohomology $CF^{\ast}(L')$ of the manifold after surgery obtained by capping off all boundary spheres in $\Lambda^{-}$ by disks.
-(Note that the shifting Morse function then extends with a unique minimum in each disk which gives an idempotent corresponding to $e_{v}$.)
+(Note that in the simply connected case, the shifting Morse function then extends with a unique minimum in each disk which gives an idempotent corresponding to $e_{v}$.)

 The map $\Psi$ is defined by a curve count.
 Fix systems of parallel copies $\bar C$ of $C$ and $\bar L'$ of $L'$.
 Let $\mathbf{c}'=c_{1}\dots c_{i}$ be a word of Reeb chords of $C$ and let $\mathbf{x}_{0}=x_{0;1}\dots x_{0;j}$ be a word of intersection points of $L'$.
 Let